Dave Steward Chairman of the Board and Founder

-David L. Steward co-founded WWT with Jim Kavanaugh in 1990.
+David L. Steward is the Chairman of WWT, which he founded in 1990.
 With more than two decades of experience in the technology industry, David spends the majority of his time developing strategic supplier, customer and employee relationships.
 He plays a key role in WWT’s pursuit of large contract bids within its industry specific operating companies.

 Birthplace: Born in Chicago, Illinois.

 Family: Married for 42 years to Thelma (a registered nurse); their family includes son David II, who runs a transmedia studio with a focus on digital publishing, daughter-in-law Mary, whose priorities are grandsons, David “Trey” Lloyd Steward III and Julian Karl David Steward, and daughter Kimberly, who runs a marketing agency and an American film production/finance company [her credits include Oscar Award-winning movie Manchester by the Sea and Emmy nominated movie documentary Through a Lens Darkly].

 Education: Graduated from Central Missouri State University; Honorary Doctor of Laws from Washington University, Honorary Doctorates in Humane Letters from Lindenwood University, Harris Stowe State University and St. Louis University and Honorary Doctorate in Science from Lincoln University; and from The Max Stern Yezreel Valley College in Yezreel, Israel, the honorary doctorate equivalent in the form of their “Guardian of the Galilee Award. ”